-Child Protection is our Priority
+Child Safeguarding is our Priority

-As a United Nations founded institution, UNIS Hanoi endorses the United Nations’ Convention on the Rights of the Child.
-Additionally, the school strictly adheres to all applicable local statutes with regard to child safeguarding.
+As a United Nations founded institution, UNIS Hanoi endorses the United Nations’ Convention on the Rights of the Child, of which our host country, Vietnam, is a signatory.
+The school strictly adheres to all applicable local statutes and international obligations with regard to child safeguarding.